ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-Collate the `GPTable`s with their names in a dictionary:
+Collate the GPTables with their names in a dictionary:

 ```python
 penguins_sheets = {